jekyll/jekyll/docs/_docs/usage.md

     jekyll serve --config _alternative_config.yml
 ```

+Typically you'll use `jekyll serve` while developing locally and `jekyll build` when you need to generate the site for production.

 For a full list of options and their argument, see [Build Command Options](/docs/configuration/options/#build-command-options).

 Here is some of the most common commands: